OpenDSA/OpenDSA/RST/en/Database/ERDComponents.rst

 Entities
 __________

 **Entities** are specific objects or things in the mini-world that are represented in the database.
-For example the STUDENT Adam, the Database COURSE.
+For example the STUDENT "Adam" (Adam is the entity instance & STUDENT is the entity type), the "Database" COURSE.

+**There are two types of entities:**

 Strong Entity
 ~~~~~~~~~~~~~~